Orlando Arcia Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.5 K/9, the fourth-best in MLB.
+- The pitching staff for the Phillies has a collective 9.6 K/9, the fourth-best in the league.

-- The Phillies have the 23rd-ranked team ERA across all MLB pitching staffs (4.58).
+- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.66).

-- The Phillies allow the sixth-fewest home runs in baseball (48 total, one per game).
+- Phillies pitchers combine to allow 51 home runs (one per game), the eighth-fewest in the league.

-- The righty's last time out came on Saturday against the Chicago Cubs, when he threw seven innings, surrendering two earned runs while giving up four hits.
+- His most recent time out came on Sunday against the Chicago Cubs, when the righty tossed 5 1/3 scoreless innings while allowing two hits.

+- In 10 games this season, the 30-year-old has a 5.79 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.